 The victim/witness coordinator provides assistance to victims and witnesses involved in either adult or juvenile court processes.
-She can be reached at 507-332-6103 or via email at email@example.com.
+Shawn Becker can be reached by calling: (507) 332-5934 or by email at: firstname.lastname@example.org

 Victim assistance efforts include advocacy and support throughout the criminal proceedings.
 Minnesota law grants numerous rights to victims of crime, including:

 - The right to be notified of plea negotiations, changes in scheduling of court appearances, including date, time and place of sentencing.

 - The right to be notified of a decision not to prosecute a domestic assault or harassment case.

 - The right to be present at sentencing and to object orally or in writing to a proposed plea agreement or sentence.